MSiccDev/WordPressReaderStd/README.md

 # WordPressReader (Standard)

 WordPressReaderStd aims to simplify development of WordPress reader apps.
-It is written and compiled with .netStandard 1.4 to enable usage of it everywhere you can use .netStandard libraries.
+It is written and compiled against .netStandard 2.1 (as of version 2.1.0).
 The only dependecy it has is Newtonsoft.Json just because you cannot find any better json-library out there.

 The library is also available on [Nuget](https://www.nuget.org/packages/WordPressReader/)